awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

 To work with the AWS CDK, you must have an AWS account and credentials and have installed Node\.js and the AWS CDK Toolkit\.
 See [AWS CDK Prerequisites](work-with.md#work-with-prerequisites)\.

 Python AWS CDK applications require Python 3\.6 or later\.
 If you don't already have it installed, [download a compatible version](https://www.python.org/downloads/) for your platform at [python\.org](https://www.python.org/)\.
 If you run Linux, your system may have come with a compatible version, or you may install it using your distro's package manager \(`yum`, `apt`, etc\.\)\.
-Mac users may be interested in [Homebrew](https://brew.sh/), a Linux\-style package manager for Mac OS X\.
+Mac users may be interested in [Homebrew](https://brew.sh/), a Linux\-style package manager for macOS\.

 The Python package installer, `pip`, and virtual environment manager, `virtualenv`, are also required\.
 Windows installations of compatible Python versions include these tools\.
 On Linux, `pip` and `virtualenv` may be provided as separate packages in your package manager\.
 Alternatively, you may install them with the following commands: